 When 4K TV rocked up with its 8 million pixels, Blu-ray kind of lost its mojo.
 Thankfully it’s back in the game with Ultra HD Blu-ray players and discs built for the 4 times sharper 4K TVs.

-As well as 4 times the detail, they offer improved contrast and colour from HDR - a cutting-edge video technology that 4K Blu-ray unlocks.
-Ultra HD Blu-ray: Everything you need to know
+As well as 4 times the detail, they offer improved contrast and colour with HDR - a cutting-edge video technology that 4K Blu-ray unlocks.

-Experience UHD Blu-ray in stunning colour with the Panasonic DMP-UB400 Blu-ray player
+Experience UHD Blu-ray in stunning colour with the Panasonic DMP-UB420 Blu-ray player